 Applied Behavior Analysis, or better known as ABA, is the most effective way to teach a child diagnosed with an Autism Spectrum Disorder.
 ABA is implemented by teaching a child one step-by-step lesson, followed by successive lessons based on the previous lesson.
 During lessons, the child is guided by the parent or teacher to get the desired response – improving that response a little more in each subsequent lesson.
 ABA interventions have been shown to be effective in improving academics, speech, language, and socially appropriate behavior.

 The ABA method is based on the theory that behavior is shaped by the consequences of the actions.
 Furthermore, the consequences serve as the motivation for repeating the action.
 For example, a boy works hard to get good grades because he gets a reward, but when the rewards are no longer given, he will stop working hard to get good grades.

 A child is required to have 32 to 40 hours of Applied Behavior Analysis a week for it to be effective.
-Adherence with the 40 hour requirement can result to better interpersonal skills, higher IQ levels, and improved decision making.
-The reason behind the 40 hour requirement is to provide adequate structured intervention for the child.
+Adherence to the 40-hour requirement can result in better interpersonal skills, higher IQ levels, and improved decision-making.
+The reason behind the 40-hour requirement is to provide adequate structured intervention for the child.
 In addition to the regular ABA schedule, parents are encouraged to engage the child the same way conversationally as they would an ordinary child.
 This form of communication may be able to help the child learn from the conversation and improve their own verbal skills.

 No part of this article may be reproduced in any manner whatsoever without written permission except in the case of brief quotations embodied in critical articles and reviews.
 For information, contact Special Learning Inc., at: email@example.com